DevExpress-Examples/blazor-DxGrid-command-buttons-with-icons/Readme.md

 For example, you can add content to the command column's [CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellDisplayTemplate) or [HeaderTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.HeaderTemplate) (HTML elements).

-You'll need to handle the corresponding event and use the [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync) and [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) methods to implement appropriate functionality.
+You'll need to handle the corresponding event and use [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync), [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) and [ShowDataItemDeleteConfirmation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ShowDataItemDeleteConfirmation(System.Object)) methods to implement appropriate functionality.
 Remember to send the following input parameters:

 * A *null* object if you want to create a new record
-* The existing object if you edit a record
+* The existing object if you edit or delete a record

 Use the *context* object to obtain the current row object in the column's [CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridCommandColumn.CellDisplayTemplate):